sdttttt/sdttttt/README.md

 Hi, I am a bricklayer, on the Internet.
 I often deal with network programming.
 I usually spend a lot of time reading literature and code.
-It takes very little time to actually write a program.
+I have little time to write code.
-*(unless there is a project that interests me)*
+*(unless there is a something that interests me)*

 ## Talk me